 Definition 1.
-In 1- $TE{=}$, one robot attempts treasure-evacuation knowing that the distance between T, E is exactly α .
-In 1- TE{\geq} , one robot attempts treasure-evacuation knowing that the distance between T, E is at least α .
+In 1- $TE{=}$ , one robot attempts treasure-evacuation knowing that the distance between T, E is exactly $\alpha$ .
+In 1- $TE{\geq}$ , one robot attempts treasure-evacuation knowing that the distance between T, E is at least $\alpha$ .

-2.1 Final Steps of Treasure-Evacuation
+2.1.
+Final Steps of Treasure-Evacuation

 The exploration part of any evacuation algorithm concludes with the discovery of an interesting point (i.e., treasure or exit).
-This leads us to define the concepts of double and triple move that will prove useful in the subsequent analysis for the case when the robot knows that the exit and the treasure are at distance exactly α .
-If a robot encounters an interesting point at I then the other interesting point is either at point I' or I'' (Figure 1, right), both at arc distance α from I.
+This leads us to define the concepts of double and triple move that will prove useful in the subsequent analysis for the case when the robot knows that the exit and the treasure are at distance exactly $\alpha$ .

-Fig. 1.
-The double move (left) and triple move (right) of a robot occur when the first interesting point to be encountered by the robot is an exit.
+Figure 1: The double move (left) and triple move (right) of a robot occur when the first interesting point to be encountered by the robot is an exit.